-- interviewing, evaluating, nominating and recommending individuals for membership on our Board of Directors, - evaluating nominations by stockholders of candidates for election to our Board of Directors, - evaluating director performance on our Board of Directors and applicable committees of the Board and determining whether continued service on the Board is appropriate, - developing, reviewing and amending a set of corporate governance policies and principles, including our code of ethics, - considering questions of possible conflicts of interest of directors as such questions arise, and - overseeing and reviewing the processes and procedures we use to provide information to the Board of Directors and its committees.
+- · interviewing, evaluating, nominating and recommending individuals for membership on our Board of Directors, - evaluating nominations by stockholders of candidates for election to our Board of Directors, - evaluating director performance on our Board of Directors and applicable committees of the Board and determining whether continued service on the Board is appropriate, - · developing, reviewing and amending a set of corporate governance policies and principles, including our code of ethics, - considering questions of possible conflicts of interest of directors as such questions arise, and - overseeing and reviewing the processes and procedures we use to provide information to the Board of Directors and its committees.

 Candidates for director nominees are reviewed in the context of the current composition of our Board of Directors, our operating requirements and the long-term interests of our stockholders.
 In conducting this assessment, the Nominating and Corporate Governance Committee considers skills, diversity, age, and such other factors as it deems appropriate given the current needs of the Board of Directors and ACADIA, to maintain a balance of knowledge, experience and capability.
 In the case of incumbent directors whose terms of office are set to expire, the Nominating and Corporate Governance Committee reviews such directors' overall service to us during their term, including the number of meetings attended, level of participation, quality of performance, and any other relevant considerations.
 In the case of new director candidates, the Nominating and Corporate Governance Committee also determines whether the nominee would be independent under applicable Nasdaq listing standards, applicable SEC rules and regulations with the advice of counsel, if necessary.
-The Nominating and Corporate Governance Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of our Board of Directors.
+The Nominating and Corporate Governance Committee uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
+The Nominating and Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of our Board of Directors.
 The Nominating and Corporate

 Governance Committee meets to discuss and consider candidates' qualifications and selects candidates for recommendation to the Board by majority vote.
-The Nominating and Corporate Governance Committee has retained the services of Russell Reynolds & Associates to assist in the process of identifying and evaluating director candidates but has not paid that company any fees to date.
+The Nominating and Corporate Governance Committee has retained the services of Russell Reynolds & Associates to assist in the process of identifying and evaluating director candidates and paid an aggregate of approximately \$68,000 in fees and expenses in connection with director searches in 2005.

 The Nominating and Corporate Governance Committee will consider director candidates recommended by stockholders.
 The Nominating and Corporate Governance Committee does not intend to alter the manner in which it evaluates candidates, based on whether the candidate was recommended by a stockholder or not.
 Stockholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee must do so by delivering a written recommendation to the Nominating and Corporate Governance Committee at the following address: 3911 Sorrento Valley Boulevard, San Diego, California 92121.
 Each submission must set forth: the name and address of the stockholder on whose behalf the submission is made; the number of our shares that are owned beneficially by such stockholder as of the date of the submission; the full name of the proposed candidate; a description of the proposed candidate's business experience for at least the previous five years; complete biographical information for the proposed candidate; and a description of the proposed candidate's qualifications as a director.
-For the proposed candidate to be considered for nomination for the next annual meeting of stockholders, the written communication must be received at least 120 days prior to the anniversary date of the mailing of the Company's proxy statement for the preceding annual meeting of stockholders.
-To date, the Nominating and Corporate Governance Committee has not received a director nominee from a stockholder or stockholders holding more than five percent of our voting stock.
+For the proposed candidate to be considered for nomination for the 2007 Annual Meeting of Stockholders, the written communication must be received by January 9, 2007.